elfadili-se/mini-shell/README.md

-Mini Shell
+# 🖥️ Mini Shell

-A simple command-line shell program written in C, designed to mimic basic Unix shell functionality.
-Featuress
+## Description

+This project is a custom shell implementation in C that mimics the basic behavior of Unix shells.
+It allows users to run system commands, handle arguments, and even execute custom programs that I developed (pwd, echo, cp, and mv).
+The shell is built from scratch using system calls like fork(), execve(), and wait().

+## Features

-Command Execution: Run external programs and built-in commands like pwd, echo, exit, cd, cp, and mv.
+⚙️ Command Execution: Run built-in commands and external programs.

-Argument Parsing: Accepts multiple arguments for commands (e.g., cp file1 file2).
+📂 Argument Parsing: Supports multiple arguments (e.g., cp file1 file2).

-Custom Prompt: Displays a customizable prompt to the user.
+⌨️ Custom Prompt: Displays a simple shell prompt for user interaction.

-Environment Variables: Supports basic environment variable handling.

-System Calls: Uses system calls such as fork(), execve(), wait(), and getcwd() to implement shell functionality.

-Files

-mini_shell.c: The main shell program.

-pwd.c: Implements the pwd command .

-echo.c: Implements the echo command.
+🚦 Signal Handling: Handles signals like Ctrl+C and Ctrl+D.

+🌍 Environment Support: Uses execve() and execvp() with environment variables.

+🛠️ System Calls: Implemented using low-level system calls (fork, execve, wait, getcwd, etc.).

+📝 Custom Commands: Developed my own versions of:

+pwd (using getcwd())

+echo (using syscalls functions)

-cp.c: Implements the cp command.
+cp

-mv.c: Implements the mv command.
+mv

+## Technologies Used

+C programming language

+Linux system calls (fork, execve, wait, getcwd,write,read and open )

+GCC compiler

+Makefile (optional, for compilation)

+## How It Works

+The shell displays a prompt and waits for user input.

+Input is parsed using strtok() to split commands and arguments.

+The shell creates a child process using fork().

+In the child, the command is executed using execve() or execvp().

+The parent process waits for the child to finish using wait().

+The cycle repeats until the user types exit.
+## Author

+👨‍💻 Developed by **Elfadili**, embedded enginner student passionate about systems programming Linux, and low-level C development.